fermi-lat/Fermitools-conda/README.md

    miniconda.sh`
 1. Decide on a home location for your anaconda install.
 A good choice is your home directory.
-1. Execute the install script and install to your home like so: `bash -b -p
+1. Execute the install script and install to your home like so: `bash miniconda.sh -b -p $HOME/anaconda`
-   $HOME/anaconda`
 1. Add the executables in this new directory to your path.
 In bash this is `export PATH=$HOME/anaconda/bin:$PATH`.
 In tcsh this is `setenv PATH
    $HOME/anaconda/bin:$PATH`.
 It is a good idea to add this to your personal